 Location: Baseline Rd & 9th St, Boulder, CO 80302

-For one of the best Instagram spots in Denver, that’s well-known, head right to the Flatirons.
+For one of the best Instagram spots in Denver that’s well-known, head right to the Flatirons.
 This is one of the most famous parts of the Rocky Mountains.
-Though it’s technically located in Boulder, it’s only about a 30 minutes drive from LoDo to get there.
+Though it’s technically located in Boulder, it’s only about a 30-minute drive from LoDo to get there.

 You don’t even have to hike up high to get a great backdrop.
 In fact, take the short thirty-minute walk up to the first viewpoint to be rewarded with an epic view of both Boulder and the Flatirons.
 The photo opportunities at the Flatirons are endless.